 In this study, 58 percent of patients’ symptoms improved after treatment, and they improved from at least 25 to more than 50 percent.
 The research team studied all 35 patients and reviewed ocular history, demographics, and Meibomian gland evaluations.
 Each patient had a minimum of six months of follow-ups after they received their first treatment, and each typically received more than one treatment spaced four to six weeks apart.

 Thanks to Dr. Toyo’s accidental discovery, IPL treatment is now a viable solution for many people who experience the scratchiness and discomfort of dry eye.
 If you feel as if there is something small in your eye, or you become especially irritated around cigarette smoke or wind, or your eyes are constantly red, you may have dry eye.
-It’s also important to keep in mind that some autoimmune diseases contribute to dry eye condition, and that ensuring hydration is important to your overall ocular health.
+It’s also important to keep in mind that some autoimmune diseases contribute to dry eye, and that ensuring hydration is important to your overall ocular health.

 As you take care of yourself and your eyes, IPL treatment is there for you as a viable solution for both dermatology concerns, and for ocular concerns.
 These light pulses are safe, and their application is spreading throughout the country.

 No matter how you choose to treat your conditions, consult your eye doctor and skin care specialist to ensure that you are making informed decisions.
 Everyone is different, and you may have several options available.
-IPL treatment is a viable solution for dry eye, and it could be a great choice for your conditions, and for your lifestyle.
+IPL treatment is a viable solution for dry eye, and it could be a great choice for your condition and for your lifestyle.